matteo5883/wheater-app/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Third-party dependencies and their licenses are documented in [THIRD_PARTY_LICENSES.md](THIRD_PARTY_LICENSES.md).

 ---